solliancenet/tech-immersion-data-ai/day1-exp1/README.md

 5. Follow the instructions in the notebook and return to the next step after you have completed the notebook.

+    > If after loading the notebook, the Spark kernel fails to load, change the kernel to PySpark and back to PySpark3 to get it to work.
+This is an issue we've seen happen occasionally on the provided VMs.

 6. In Azure Data Studio, under Servers, expand your Big Data Cluster, `Data Services`, `HDFS`, `data`.

 7. Right click the `data` folder and select `Refresh` to see the newly created folder.